|

 Deuteronomy 19:15

-The Saviour applied this principle to any disputed matter and made it the heart of His principles for conflict resolution.
+The Savior applied this principle to any disputed matter and made it the heart of His principles for conflict resolution.

 16 But if he will not hear thee, then take with thee one or two more, that in the mouth of two or three witnesses every word may be established.